NickGoumas/CarND-VehicleDetection-P5/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 At line 25 of 'car_detect_pipeline.py' you'll see the 'search_frame()' fuciton.
-Here I started with the code from the sliding windows lesson and manipulated the parameters through experimentation.
-I also opened the test images in an image editing program and determined the space I wanted to search, and rough starting values for my search boxes.
-Once I had the pipeline working I tweaked the parameters to try to help with anomalies.
+Here I started with the code from the sliding windows lesson.
+For my initial parameters I used a photo editing program to open the test images and measure some windows that may find a car in the scene.
+With these parameters I then went on to my next approach.

+To start tuning my search windows I added a function that would generate an extra video stream showing all of the positively predicted search windows, 'hot_boxes', in real time.
+I concatenated this video along with two different heatmaps to the right of the main video.
+I overlayed the 'hot_boxes' on the video in colors according to their shapes.
+This way I could experiment with three shapes, red, green and blue.
+This allowed me to watch which windows were doing the work and which were lacking.
+It also allowed me to pinpoint sections of the video that were causing problems.

+Below is an example of my sliding window search from when I was experimenting with size and location of the windows.
+In this experimentation I also color coded the drawn boxes.

 ![alt text][image3]